Stockport: Industrialisation

-The town was connected to the national canal network by the 5 mi of the Stockport branch of the Ashton Canal opened in 1797 which continued in use until the 1930s.
-Much of it is now filled in, but there is an active campaign to re-open it for leisure uses.
+The town was connected to the national canal network by the 5 mi of the Stockport branch of the Ashton Canal opened in 1797, which continued in use until the 1930s.
+Much of it is now filled in, but there is an active campaign to reopen it for leisure uses.

-In the early 19th century, the number of hatters in the area began to increase, and a reputation for quality work was created.
+In the early 19th century, the number of hatters in the area began to increase and a reputation for high quality work was created.
 The London firm of Miller Christy bought out a local firm in 1826, a move described by Arrowsmith as a "watershed".
-By the latter part of the century hatting had changed from a manual to a mechanised process, and was one of Stockport's primary employers; the area, with nearby Denton, was the leading national centre.
+By the latter part of the century, hatting had changed from a manual to a mechanised process and was one of Stockport's primary employers; the area, with nearby Denton, was the leading national centre.
 Support industries, such as blockmaking, trimmings, and leatherware, became established.
 Stockport Armoury was completed in 1862.

-The First World War cut off overseas markets, which established local industries and eroded Stockport's eminence.
-Even so, in 1932 more than 3000 people worked in the hatting industry, making it the third biggest employer after textiles and engineering.
-The depression of the 1930s and changes in fashion greatly reduced the demand for hats, and the demand that existed was met by cheaper wool products made elsewhere, for example the Luton area.
+World War I cut off overseas markets, which established local industries and eroded Stockport's eminence.
+Even so, more than 3,000 people worked in the hatting industry in 1932, making it the third biggest employer after textiles and engineering.
+The depression of the 1930s and changes in fashion greatly reduced the demand for hats; the demand that existed was met by cheaper wool products made elsewhere, such as the Luton area.

 In 1966, the largest of the region's remaining felt hat manufacturers, Battersby & Co, T & W Lees, J. Moores & Sons, and Joseph Wilson & Sons, merged with Christy & Co to form Associated British Hat Manufacturers, leaving Christy's and Wilson's (at Denton) as the last two factories in production.
 The Wilson's factory closed in 1980, followed by the Christy's factory in 1997, bringing to an end over 400 years of hatting in the area.
 The industry is commemorated by the UK's only dedicated hatting museum, Hat Works.